sammcj/anz-test-2/README.md

 ### Quality

-- Both CodeBeat and DeepScan are configured to scan and grade the code quality
+- Both CodeBeat and DeepScan are configured to scan and grade the code quality.
-- Linting and basic tests are part of the CI pipeline
+- Linting and basic tests are part of the CI pipeline.

 ## Future Improvements